wasayq5/NaturalHazardsWebMap/README.md

 # Natural Disasters Web Map

+NOTE: Deta Space, on which the application is being hosted, is shutting down on Ocotber 17th, 2024.
+Past this date, the link to this app will not be accessible; I will host the application elsewhere and update links accordingly in the readme when possible.

 This web map provides a map with information on various types of natural disasters worldwide, built using various python libraries.
 It has been deployed and can be accessed [here](https://disasters_map-1-e0855033.deta.app/).

 ## Features